A Canadian Story, Embracing Immigration

 The CPR built more than 1,000 colonist cars between the 1880s and 1930s; only two remain.
 A meticulous effort to restore Car 1202 to the year of its 1905 origins is underway at the park’s Roundhouse, and visitors will begin to watch that process unfold this year.
-The work, expected to continue into 2018, is central to a larger project.
+The work, expected to finish in 2018, is central to a larger project.

 Heritage Park takes colonists’ stories to the nation

 The restoration of Car 1202 is part of A National Pride: Alberta’s Gift to the Nation, a threefold program announced in autumn 2016.
-Beyond the work in the Roundhouse, and in honour of this year’s 150th anniversary of Canadian Confederation, Heritage Park will launch a travelling exhibit presenting the story behind Colonist Car 1202.
+Beyond the work in the Roundhouse, and in honour of 2017's 150th anniversary of Canadian Confederation, Heritage Park launched a travelling exhibit presenting the story behind Colonist Car 1202.

-The third aspect of the program is its legacy.
-Once Colonist Car 1202 is restored, it will be on permanent display in the park’s Railway Car Shop and play an exciting role in education programs.
+Once restoration work on Colonist Car 1202 is complete, it will be on permanent display in the park’s Railway Car Shop and will play an exciting role in education programs.

 A National Pride: Alberta’s Gift to the Nation has been made possible thanks to a generous funding partnership with BMO Financial Group, the Government of Alberta and the City of Calgary with support from local philanthropist Joan Snyder.